kyljmk/kyljmk/README.md

 # About Me 📖

 _I am a fullstack .NET software developer with a penchant for React.
 I was born in South Africa, and have lived in the UK, Austria and Spain, before settling in Sweden.
-It was in Stockholm where I discovered the fullstack course at the School of Applied Technology, allowing me to leave the hospitality industry after 15 years and finally begin my career in programming._
+It was in Stockholm where I discovered the fullstack course at the School of Applied Technology, allowing me to leave the hospitality industry after 15 years and finally turn my hobby of coding into a career in programming._

 # Languages, Tools, and Skills 🛠